PeterEriksson/picsome/README.md

 - Nicer design for checkout page
 - Masonry breaks a bit for the last photos at the homepage.
+- Align the width for navigation and home.

 ## Author